EarthProgram/did-earth/README.md

 The IID resolver is a public facing interface and will be exposed by installing the IID module in the Cosmos blockchain.
 The IID resolver will resolve down to the `namespace` to query for the DID document.
 This assume that Cosmos module developers using the `did:earth` method will need to implement a DID resolver internal to the module to fetch stored DID documents.

-The operation MUST return the DID Document and metadata if it exist in the Cosmos blockchain module.
+The operation MUST return the DID document and metadata if it exist in the Cosmos blockchain module.

-##### Client request format to resolve a DID to it's DID Document
+##### Client request format to resolve a DID to its DID document
 ```jsonc
 WriteRequest QueryIdentifierDocument(id string)
 ```
-##### Example of DID resolution to DID Document client request
+##### Example of DID resolution to DID document client request
 ```jsonc
 WriteRequest{
         "data": QueryIdentifierDocument {